-The next step is to find a development you like the look of.
-Make sure you research the local area to ensure it has all the amenities you require as well as the developer’s track record for delivering high-quality properties on time.
+The next step is to find a development you like.
+Make sure you research the local area to ensure it has all the amenities you require as well as the developer's track record for delivering high-quality properties on time.
 Confirm that the builder is a member of the National House Building Council (NHBC).
 The NHBC require their members to build to a high standard required.
 You will also receive a ten-year guarantee and an insurance policy to cover any major problems regarding the new building.

-Many developers will hold an open day, these often come with incentives such as paid stamp duty, help with moving costs, or part-funding of deposits.
+Many developers will hold an open day.
+These often come with incentives such as paid stamp duty, help with moving costs, or part-funding of deposits.

 3. Put in an offer and pay a reservation fee

 Like any house price, the price advertised is only an asking price, so you should be prepared to negotiate.
 Often deals are available at the beginning of the development or when only a few properties remain.

 Compare the price of the new build home price to similar 'old' houses in the area that have sold recently.
 Check the price per square foot to get a rough idea of any premium you are paying.

 If you can't negotiate on price, you can still ask the developer to pay your stamp duty or throw in freebies such as flooring or furniture.

 If your offer is accepted, you will need to pay a reservation fee.
 The cost varies, but it is normally around £1,000 and will be deducted from the deposit payable on exchange.

 If you pull out, you will loose your reservation deposit.